cstremblay2000/CDBlink/README.md

 frame rate of the video to then determine the duration of time the light was on for.

+### How this should be used
+The idea to use this program is to crop out a small rectangle around the light being observed.
+This means that the user should know the coordinates of the top left corner, width, and height of the bounding rectangle to isolate the light.
+This can easily be found by changing the constant `LOGGING_LEVEL=logging.DEBUG` near the top of the `receiver.py` file and using the OpenCV window to get the relevant coordinates.
+Changing `LOGGING_LEVEL=logging.INFO` will just run the script regularly wihtout any debug functionality.

 ### Dependencies
 - [Python3](https://www.python.org/downloads/)
 - OpenCV2, `pip3 install opencv-python`